fishermanswharff/TheBlog/README.md

 # Rails Blog with has_many

 Make a blog.
 It will have posts.
 The posts have comments.
 This is for you to practice and explore.
+Use everything we've learned so far.
+Push yourself as far as you can.

 ## Additional explorations: